-According to research by the Association of Staff Physician Recruiters, one doctor generates an average of $1.4 million per year.
-Now imagine the financial impact on your hospital or private practice if you lose a physician to turnover or retirement without having a replacement doctor ready to fill the vacancy.
+One doctor can generate an average of almost $2.4 million per year for a hospital — with some specialties driving even higher revenue.
+With a projected shortage of as many as 124,000 physicians by 2034, it’s hard to imagine the financial impact on a hospital or private practice when it loses a physician to turnover or retirement without having a replacement doctor ready to fill the vacancy.

 However, physician vacancies don’t have to linger that long.
 The locum tenens staffing option offers facilities an opportunity to develop a more sustainable cost-benefit ratio.
 Let’s break down some of the financial components of locum tenens.